SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Trap_Processor.md

 #### SNMP Main Connection

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION:

 - **IP address/host**: The polling IP of the device.
-For this driver, typically 127.0.0.1 is specified.
+For this connector, typically 127.0.0.1 is specified.

 ## How to Use

-The element created with this driver has the following data pages:
+The element created with this connector has the following data pages:

 - **General**: Contains 3 tables: